 Adjust Your Term Lengths

 If considering term insurance, customize the term length to your needs and to secure lower rates.
-A 10-year term will cost less than a 15-year.
+A 10-year term will cost less than a 15-year term.
 Reduce the length to what adequately covers your obligations.

 Limit Your Coverage Amount